sigmdel/xiao_esp32c6_sketches/README.md

 # XIAO ESP32C6 Sketches

-*January 30, 2026*
+*February 7, 2026*

 **Arduino source code that accompanies [First Look at the Seeed Studio XIAO ESP32C6](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c6_intro_en.html)**.

 :warning: This repository is undergoing *renovations* to bring it up to version 3.3.6 of the ESP32 Arduino core.
 A release and tag have been created to easily recover the original 2025-01-24 release using version 3.1.1 of the core *as if that could be of interest*.
-Currently, projects `00_sys_info` to `05_wifi_tx_power` have been updated.
+Currently, projects `00_sys_info` to `06_async_web_led` have been updated.

 **Table of Contents**
 <!-- TOC -->